Skip to main content

 Important Information About Research Labs:

-• PSYC 71 does not require an EASy request and students can enroll in the course as long as they meet the major code and pre-requisite.
+• PSYC 71 and PSYC 114 does not require an EASy request.
+Students can enroll in the course as long as they meet the major code and pre-requisite.

 • Students interested in enrolling in PSYC 193L must submit an EASy Request to obtain department approval.
-You must meet the major code restriction, the prerequisite (see below), and must be a Senior to be considered.
+You must meet the major code restriction, the prerequisite (see below), and must have upper-division standing to be considered.
 Department approval is not guaranteed.

 • Due to the limited number of seats, our office will be prioritzing graduating seniors who still need a research lab coure in order to graduate.
 If you are already enrolled in a second research lab course or have already completed your research requirement, your request will be denied.